 Saving Time, Shortening Sales Cycles & Other Wondrous Things

 It has been suggested that all of these factors result in a shortening of the sales cycle, because required review rounds are effectively being eliminated.
 I mean – it makes sense; some pros we know are already using Houzz AS their primary portfolio.
 (Yes, they point prospects directly to their profile on Houzz.)
-From this, prospects can now very clearly see and know what a pro can offer even before they have that very first discussion.
+From this, prospects can now very clearly see what a pro can offer even before they have that very first discussion.

 Further, as Annie points out, pros in part are gleaning a sorta (anecdotal) metric from Houzz as well.
 By monitoring specifics on ideabooks, they are gauging what ideas and/or images are best engaging the general population and/or the folks in their market.
-They are looking at feedback not only on content (read: projects), but also at such things as the angles and lighting on particular images.
+They look at feedback not only on content (read: projects), but also at such things as the angles and lighting on particular images.
 By noting how many times given images are being added to ideabooks, the amount and tone of questions, etc., they can make more informed decisions on how best to proceed in other marketing channels.

 Optimizing your Houzz Profile, Portfolio & Presence